NxSys/library.clients-brex/docs/man/source/index.rst

 Introduction
 ------------
-This is an SDK to allow PHP applications to quickly use the Brex `REST API <https://developer.brex.com/>`_ to accomplish all common banking tasks available from the API.
+This is an (unofficial) SDK to allow PHP applications to quickly use the Brex `REST API <https://developer.brex.com/>`_ to accomplish all common banking tasks available from the API.
 Through :ref:`code-generation` we currently support full API coverage.

 You will, of course, `need to be a Brex client <https://www.brex.com/sales>`_ to get any use from this library.